emqx/cloud-docs/en_US/feature/sso_azure.md

 4. After selecting users, click **Assign** to complete user authorization.

-## Step 5: Create Subaccount in EMQX Platform
+## Step 5: Create Subaccount in EMQX Cloud

-1. Using your EMQX Platform Root account, go to the user management page in the Cloud Console.
+1. Using your EMQX Cloud Root account, go to the user management page in the Cloud Console.

 2. Click **+ New User** in the upper right corner.